Lab 7: Strings, ASCII Encoding, and Formatting

 We can provide problem clarifications, but try to solve extra credit problems on your own.

-This program encrypts Vignere ciphers.
+This program encrypts Vigenere ciphers.

 Enter some text: the eagle flies at midnight